Onshore Wind Turbines (Proximity of Habitation) Bill

 Overview

-This bill grants local planning authorities in England and Wales the power to set minimum distances between onshore wind turbines and homes.
-The aim is to give local communities more control over wind turbine placement near their residences.
+This bill grants local planning authorities in England and Wales the power to set minimum distances between onshore wind turbines and homes in their area.
+These distances will be determined as a multiple of the turbine's rotor diameter, with a default of ten times the diameter.

 Description